2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ##### Display Title

-The public will see the public title or name when visiting your store.
-BTCPay Server as standard names your store “Tea shop” Replace this with your shops name.
+The public will see the title or name of your store when visiting.
+BTCPay Server, by default, names your store “Tea shop.”
+Replace this with your shop's name.

 ![image](assets/en/98.webp)